philterd/phileas/docs/OtherFeatures/Span-Disambiguation.md

 ### Improves Over Time

-Because Phileas is able to consider previously seen text to make its decision concerning ambiguous spans, Phileas's span disambiguation gets "smarter" as more text is filtered.
+Because Phileas is able to consider previously seen text to make its decision concerning ambiguous spans, Phileas' span disambiguation gets "smarter" as more text is filtered.
 This is because Phileas will have more text to consider in its calculations.

 ### More Details